-Mr. Bonovitz serves on the public company Boards of Directors of Comcast Corporation.
-He also serves on the Advisory Boards of several privately-held companies and a leveraged buy-out fund.
-In addition, he is a Trustee of the Dolfinger-McMahon Charitable Trust and the Christian R. and Mary F. Lindback Foundation, and he serves on the Boards of Trustees of the Barnes Foundation, the Philadelphia Museum of Art, the Free Library of Philadelphia Foundation.
+Mr. Bonovitz serves on the advisory boards of several privately-held companies and a private equity fund.
+In addition, he is a Trustee of the Dolfinger-McMahon Charitable Trust and the Christian R. and Mary F. Lindback Foundation.
+He also serves on the Boards of Trustees of the Barnes Foundation, the Philadelphia Museum of Art, and the Free Library of Philadelphia Foundation.
 He is an emeritus trustee of the Curtis Institute of Music and the Philadelphia Orchestra.
 He is Chair of the Board for The Fund for the School District of Philadelphia.

 A former Chairman of the Tax Section of the Philadelphia Bar Association, Mr. Bonovitz is also a former Chairman of the Corporate Tax Committee and the Committee on Affiliated and Related Corporations of the Taxation Section of the American Bar Association.
 A member of the Tax Law Section of the Pennsylvania Bar Association, he is a Fellow of the American College of Tax Counsel and a member of the Tax Advisory Group of the American Law Institute.
 He has written numerous articles on corporate tax, has lectured at various tax institutes throughout the country and has taught advanced courses in taxation at the University of Pennsylvania Law School and at the Graduate Tax Program of Temple University School of Law.
 Mr. Bonovitz most recently is an adjunct professor at Columbia Law School, teaching a course on "The Large Law Firm - Organization, Operation, Strategies and Issues," covering the subject in a current, realistic, large law firm setting.
 He previously taught this course at Harvard Law School.